-- Visas & Passports: Visas for the citizens of most of countries are not required to enter the Seychelles.
+- Visas & Passports, the most important Seychelles travel essentials: Visas for the citizens of most of countries are not required to enter the Seychelles.
 However, to enter the country, the following documents must be provided upon arrival:

 – A passport valid on the date of entry to and exit from the Seychelles